daria-serkova/aws-cdk/audit-services/README.md

 9. Integrates with existing EHR systems to provide a seamless compliance solution.
 10. Reduces administrative overhead and operational costs with automated auditing solutions.

-### 3. Cloud Infrastructure Security Monitoring
+### #3: Cloud Infrastructure Security Monitoring
 **Scenario**: Organizations using cloud services need to monitor and audit access to cloud resources such as S3 buckets, EC2 instances, and databases to ensure security.

 **Benefits**:
-- Real-time monitoring of resource access and changes.
+1. Provides real-time monitoring of access to cloud resources like S3 buckets, EC2 instances, and databases.
-- Alerts for unauthorized access.
+2. Sends instant alerts for unauthorized or suspicious access to ensure prompt action.
-- Detailed logs for security analysis.
+3. Delivers detailed logs and reports for thorough security analysis and incident investigation.
+Enhances visibility into cloud resource usage and access patterns.
+4. Automates security monitoring to reduce manual oversight and operational burden.
+5. Ensures compliance with security policies and best practices through continuous auditing.
+6. Facilitates rapid detection and response to potential security threats or vulnerabilities.
+7. Maintains secure and tamper-proof logs for audit purposes and regulatory requirements.
+8. Integrates seamlessly with existing cloud infrastructure for a unified security approach.
+9. Scales with client's cloud environment to monitor an increasing number of resources efficiently.

-### 4. Application Performance and Usage Auditing
+### #4: Application Performance and Usage Auditing
 **Scenario**: SaaS providers need to audit application usage and performance to ensure service level agreements (SLAs) and optimize performance.

 **Benefits**:
-- Collects performance metrics and usage data.
+1. Gathers comprehensive performance metrics and usage data for in-depth analysis.
-- Real-time monitoring of application health.
+2. Provides real-time monitoring of application health to detect and address issues promptly.
-- Insights for performance tuning.
+3. Delivers actionable insights for performance optimization and tuning to meet service level agreements (SLAs).
+4. Tracks user interactions and usage patterns to improve application efficiency and user experience.
+5. Generates detailed reports for evaluating adherence to SLAs and identifying areas for improvement.
+6. Automates performance monitoring to reduce manual oversight and administrative tasks.
+7. Supports proactive problem resolution by identifying potential bottlenecks or inefficiencies.
+8. Offers visibility into application behavior and resource utilization for informed decision-making.
+9. Integrates with existing tools and platforms to streamline performance and usage auditing.
+10. Scales with application growth to ensure consistent monitoring and performance management.

-### 5. Regulatory Compliance for Data Privacy
+### #5: Regulatory Compliance for Data Privacy
 **Scenario**: Organizations in various sectors need to ensure compliance with data privacy regulations such as GDPR (General Data Protection Regulation) or CCPA (California Consumer Privacy Act).

 **Benefits**: